How the Internet of Things will change the contact centre | Connect

 IoT devices are now mainstream, and it will only increase in the coming years.
 Consumers are becoming more comfortable with voice-led interactions with devices like Google Home and Amazon Echo changing our habits.
 This is starting to translate into the business world.

-From my conversations with technology vendors and companies, I see IoT having the following effects:
+From my conversations with technology vendors and companies, I see IoT (Internet of Things) having the following effects:

 • IoT will increase efficiency within businesses.